google/flax/docs/design_notes/arguments.md

 It makes sense to pass `determinstic` to the constructor here because this way we can pass the dropout template to the sub-modules.
 Now the sub-module no longer needs to take care of train vs eval mode and can simply use the `dropout` argument.
-Note that because the dropout layer can only be constructed in the sub-module we can only partially `deterministic` to the constructor but not to `__call__`.
+Note that because the dropout layer can only be constructed in the sub-module we can only partially apply `deterministic` to the constructor but not to `__call__`.

 However, if `deterministic` is a dataclass attribute we run into trouble when using the setup pattern.
 We would **want** to write our module code like this: